 Finally, Riot and the length.
 Riot had the seeds to be a great, powerful villain being the head of a race of symbiotes faking their way onto a scout ship to be transported back to Earth just to consumer the population in their never-ending thirst for destruction – badass.
 Plus, Venom goes on and on about how strong and “unbeatable” Riot is.
 But, then.. why is only given ~5 minutes of screen-time, and beaten SO easily??
 They have no backstory or explanation on where Riot and his group came from, why they picked Earth, why Riot was chosen as leader, why Venom no longer wants to be one of his minions, etc..
 The villain is so undercooked it’s practically raw, but that’s nothing compared to the storyline!
 I literally thought they were joking when the movie ended.
 I thought it was a fake-out or something, and Riot was going to come back or they were going to use the extra 20-30 minutes they left on the table and could’ve EASILY used to develop its characters further..
 That could’ve boosted this film 20-25% in my eyes.
 But nope, the film ends so abruptly and unfullingly, it just feels off.

-Overall, Venom was pretty disappointing.
-There are glimpses of a potentially great film underneath if they had stuck with the hard-R rating and horror/alien vibe teased throughout, gave their characters and villain much more backstory and development, and improved the CGI ten-told so that the CGI-necessary symbiotes looked as good as their power and acting deserved.
-But, instead, the film can’t even decide on what it’s trying to be, settles for muddy CGI hard to look at in parts, and an undercooked storyline and villain feeling wasted because we don’t get to know enough about them.
+Overall, Venom was massively disappointing.
+There are glimpses of a potentially great idea underneath if they had stuck with the hard-R rating and horror/alien vibe teased throughout, gave their characters and villain much more backstory and development, properly used Tom Hardy, and improved the CGI ten-told so that the CGI-necessary symbiotes looked as good as their power and acting deserved.
+But, instead, the film can’t even decide what it’s trying to be, settles for muddy CGI hard to look at in parts, and an undercooked storyline and villain feeling wasted because we don’t get to know enough about them.
 Go see it with an open mind, but tempered expectations.